 In the rest of this unit we will look at the basics of active learning in more detail.
-We will look at the research behind active learning, discuss the benefits of an active learning approach and discover some practical examples.
+We will look at the theory behind active learning, discuss the benefits of an active learning approach and discover some practical examples.
 We will also hear from experienced teachers, who will be sharing their ideas.

 Throughout the unit we will ask you reflective questions that will help you to think about how you can apply active learning in your lessons.